The tricep muscle is a crucial part of the upper arm and is often neglected in workout routines.

 How To Do Standing Dumbbell Overhead Extension

-- Raise the dumbbells above your head, keeping your elbows close to your ears.
+- Keep your elbows close to your head, pointing upwards.

-- Lower the dumbbells behind your head, bending at the elbow, until your forearms are parallel to the floor.
+- Lower the dumbbells behind your head and bend at the elbow until your forearms parallel the floor.

 - Push the dumbbells back up to the starting position, straightening your elbows.

-It is important to know the proper form and technique that athletes and weight lifters uses when performing dumbbell tricep extensions.
+It is important to know the proper form and technique when performing dumbbell tricep extensions.
 It will provide you with a better perspective on your form.

 Here are some key points to keep in mind when performing the exercise:

-- Keep elbow close.
+- Keep your elbow close.
 People tend to flare their elbows outwards.
-This can put unnecessary stress on the shoulder as well as elbow joint.
+This can put unnecessary stress on the shoulder and the elbow joint.

 - Always remember that this is a tricep workout and not back training.
-Do not bend your back while pushing down the weights.
+So do not bend your back while pushing down the weights.

 - Always use weights that you can handle comfortably.